DimitryNechaev/CBA_Test_React_Typescript/readme.md

-# This app is written on typescript and displays random dogs using API https://random.dog/woof.json
+# This app is written on React/typescript to random dogs using API https://random.dog/woof.json

 # Start up

-- yarn
+- yarn install
 - yarn start

 # Usage